Optim

 • abstract_system: The resulting symbolic abstraction, of type SymbolicModelList.

-• discrete_time_system: Internally constructed discrete-time version of the system used during abstraction.
+• discrete_time_system: Internally constructed discrete-time system used to generate the abstraction.

 Example